-In order to recover E[Y|r], No Notch], we estimate a flexible polynomial regression of Y on R&D intensity over the same excluded region used to estimate $\hat{h}0(\cdot)$.
 Figure 11 presents a visual example.
 The first panel shows the counterfactual density of R&D in 2009 for firms in the large sales group.
 The second panel estimates a cubic regression of the profit ratio in 2011 on R&D intensity in 2009 over the same excluded region as the density above.
 The integral in Equation 13 combines the two blue lines to form an estimate of the counterfactual average of the profit ratio, assuming there is no notch.

-Table 5 presents estimates of the ITT of the InnoCom program on several outcomes.
-This table focuses on large firms and reports estimates of treatment effects for outcomes in 2011, given the the excluded region of R&D intensity in 2009.
-Following Figure 11, we find an increase in the profit ratio of 1.6% that is statistically significant at the 5% level.
+Panel (a) of Table 5 presents estimates of the ITT of the InnoCom program on several outcomes.
+This table focuses on large firms and reports estimates of treatment effects for outcomes in 2009 and 2011, given the the excluded region of R&D intensity in 2009.
+Between 2009 and 2011, we find an increase in the profit ratio of 1.6% that is statistically significant at the 5% level.
 We find a similar increase in TFP and a marginally significant increase in the investment to capital ratio.
 While the statutory decline in tax rates is 10%, we see tax collections decreased only by 8.4%, which is commensurate with an increase in profits of 1.6%.
+Comparing the effect on 2009 R&D and administrative costs, we find that about 45% of the increase in R&D intensity is due to relabeling of administrative expenses.

 The second panel of Table 5 presents estimates of ratios of the estimates in the first panel.
-The first row reports that for a 1% increase in R&D investment, there is also a .06% increase in the profit ratio between 2009 and 2011.
-The interpretation of this ratio deserves caution as it represents the effects of increasing R&D as well as other effects of the InnoCom program, such as the tax cut.16 From the point of view of the government, it is useful, however, to calculate the fiscal cost of encouraging R&D investment, and increasing productivity.
+The first row reports that for a 1% increase in R&D investment, there is also a 6% increase in the profit ratio between 2009 and 2011.
+The interpretation of this ratio deserves caution as it represents the effects of increasing R&D as well as other effects of the InnoCom program, such as the tax cut.
+From the point of view of the government, it is useful, however, to calculate the fiscal cost of encouraging R&D investment, and increasing productivity.
 Table 5 shows that doubling R&D investment would cost the government 30% of corporate tax revenues.
 Similarly, we find that increasing TFP by 1% would cost the government a reduction of 5.3% in corporate tax revenues.
+These estimates imply a user-cost-of-capital elasticity of R&D investment of 2 for reported R&D, and of 1.14 for real R&D. These estimates are crucial ingredients for deciding whether the InnoCom policy is too expensive, or whether externalities from R&D investment merit further subsidies.